dcnsakthi/DigitalGuardians/CONTRIBUTING.md

 6. Submit a Pull Request with a detailed description

 #### For Non-GitHub Users
-1. Email your contribution to: digitalguardians@singapore.gov.sg
+1. Email your contribution to: <contact>@dg.kidsverve.com
 2. Include:
    - Your name and affiliation (optional)
    - Description of your contribution